 -English speaking guide

--Permit to get in the Inca trail
+-Permit to enter the Inca trail

 -Entrance ticket to the Inca trail and Machu Picchu

--Lodge in hostel, sharable room
+-Lodge in hostel, shareable room

 -Meals, 1 breakfast, 1 lunch, 1 dinner